allysonvasquez/Python-Basics/README.md

 ## Other/Future Goals
 More of a 'TODO' section:
-- Learn how to use Jupyter Notebook
+- Learn how to use Git and Jupyter Notebook
-- Refresh on Linear Algebra & Statistics
+- Refresh on Calculus, Linear Algebra, Statistics
-- Create AI/ML Basics Repository
+- Create AI/ML Repository